AMehdiKh/cub3D/mandatory/MLX42/docs/index.md

 Q: **_"Is it faster?"_**

-A: From my personal projects there was a considerable performance gain, especially when compiled with `-Ofast`.
+A: From my personal projects there was a considerable peformance gain, especially when compiled with `-Ofast`.
 Projects such as FDF could rotate their maps mindblowingly smooth and even larger maps with a width and height of 1000+ points moved/rotated relatively smooth, so in short, yes.

 Q: **_"Can I just drag and drop it into my old project and just not do anything?"_**

-A: No. That's not how libraries work.
+A: Well, um uh, no ??
+That's not how libraries work.
 Sure they target and do sort of the same thing but the functions each library provides are too different, even a little bit in terms of behavior.
 And no there is no easy way to convert from the "old" to the "new" it will be somewhat tedious work.

 Q: **_"We should be able to deal with the fact that MiniLibX is not perfect, it is by design and makes us better programmers."_**